Higher Derivative Sigma Models: The U(1) non-linear sigma model

 Despite this connection to the linear model, this theory is renormalizeable and can be treated on its own as a complete QFT.
 It has been the focus of several recent studies \cite{Buccio:2023lzo, Buccio:2022egr, Tseytlin:2022flu, Holdom:2023usn}.
-In particular Ref \cite{Buccio:2023lzo} has studied the renormalization and running behavior of this theory in great detail, including the calculation of the scattering amplitudes in all energy regions.
+In particular Ref \cite{Buccio:2023lzo} has studied the renormalization and running behavior of this theory in great detail, including the calculation of the scattering amplitudes in all energy regions, {and compares the result to the FRG analysis of Ref. \cite{Buccio:2022egr}}.
 Here we recall and recast their results in order to compare and contrast with our other results.

 At low energy, the coupling $g$ is renormalized, but does not run, \beq \beta_g =0 ~~~~~~~~~~(E<<m) \ \ . \eeq This can be understood because at low energy the heavy mass particle can be integrated out leaving a normal effective field theory with the same interaction term.
 Treated as a massless effective field theory, tadpole corrections vanish in dimensional regularization and bubble diagrams are of order $g^2E^8/M^8$ because of the need for two interaction terms.
 This implies that in the EFT treatment there is no loop correction to $g$ and hence it cannot run.
 This is reproduced by the full theory because the one loop correction is of the form $g^2(m^8/M^8)[1/ \epsilon ~- \log m^2/\mu^2 ]$.
 Once measured at low energy, the coupling does not run because there is no kinematic dependence.